smithy-lang/smithy/docs/source/spec/http.rst

     * - Max-Forwards
       - This is controlled at a lower level by the HTTP client.
     * - Proxy-Authenticate
-      - Use the :ref:`authentication-trait` of a service.
+      - Use the :ref:`protocols-trait` of a service.
     * - Server
       - The Server header is controlled by the HTTP server, not the model.
     * - TE